 The regular work of this program will include book seminars, critical writing projects, and weekly workshops in creative writing, mathematics, and improvisational performance.
 We'll have two overnight retreats to provide time for extended creative collaborations and community building.
 Credits awarded will reflect student learning and achievement in literary studies, creative and argumentative writing, critical reading, liberal arts mathematics, and improvisational performance.

 Note: There is no math prerequisite for this program.
 It is well-suited for students who are uncertain of their mathematical skills, or who have had negative experiences with mathematics in the past and are ready for a different kind of mathematics experience.
 Students taking the program for 12 credits will negotiate with faculty an appropriate reduction in workload, but will still participate in learning activities in all content areas.

-creative writing, theater, literature, and mathematics.
+This offering will prepare you for careers and advanced study in: creative writing, theater, literature, and mathematics.

 $125 in winter and spring for overnight field trips.